AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Growth.md

 Spend 2 XP to increase a d4 Attribute to a d6, 3 XP from d6 to d8, 4 XP from d8 to d10, and 5 XP from d10 to d12.
 Attributes cannot be raised higher than d12.

-Raising your Max DEX and WIL also raises your Max Grit which is always the total steps of DEX and WIL.
+Each time you step up your Max DEX and WIL your Max Grit also increases by 1.

-Advanced Abilities are potential ways your Calling can grow and advance from practice and experience.
+Advanced Abilities are ways your Calling can grow and advance from practice and experience.

 Spend 2 XP to unlock your first Advanced Ability.
 Each subsequent Advanced Ability's cost increases by two.